Logo

 Non-executive Director

-Ross is a Non-Executive Director with experience in the mental health, disability, aged care services, family services, membership, charity, tourism and legal services sectors.
+Ross is a Non-Executive Director with experience in the mental health, disability, aged care, employment, environment, family services, membership, charity, tourism and legal services sectors.
 Ross’ previous Senior Executive experience included over 25 years in the Food and Beverage industry leading large teams in both corporate and family business environments.
 He is a qualified CPA (Certified Practising Accountant), a Member of the Australian Institute of Company Directors and a Fellow of the Governance Institute of Australia.
 Ross was appointed to the Workways Board in 2022 and is based in Brisbane.
 He is passionate about the services that Workways provides to the community.